 The dualists consider the mind to be a separate entity and say that the mind is different, which can’t be measured, and a soul can live after death.
 They also propose it can be like the idea of qualia, which is simple yet hotly contested.
 For example, it can be the clue to something extra that humans can’t see or experience that relates to consciousness.

-The idea of scientific touch on the dualism of mind and body is not new at all; however, JohnJoe McFadden is the latest to attempt through his research published in the “Neuroscience of Consciousness.”
+The idea of scientific touch on the dualism of mind and body is not new at all; however, Johnjoe McFadden is the latest attempt of addressing this with his research published in the Neuroscience of Consciousness.

 McFadden says that he disagrees with the concept of physical structures inside the brain responsible for the way pieces of information extend through our minds and form ideas.
 He says this process must be happening within the added medium of an electromagnetic field in the brain.

-Many questions are unanswered.
-Some of them are about the extent of synchrony and degree required for encoding conscious thoughts, the effect of anesthetics and drugs on the cemi field, and the status of cemi fields in animal brains.
+Many questions are still unanswered.
+Some of them are about the extent of synchrony and the degree required for encoding conscious thoughts, the effect of anesthetics and drugs on the cemi field, and the status of cemi fields in animal brains.
 He explains in the paper that cemi theory provides a new pattern in which consciousness is rooted in a physical, artificially malleable structure and is open to experimental testing.